 Programming Languages for Creating iOS Applications

-- Development of native and cross-platform applications for Apple devices.
+- Development of native iOS applications for Apple devices.

 - Have you already thought about developing an application for iOS?